 The researchers observed that participants in both groups improved on all outcomes, but the hypnosis group improved to a significantly greater extent than the control group.
 For example, subjective hot flash frequency decreased significantly by 74% from baseline to week 12 in the clinical hypnosis group compared with 13% in the attention control group.
 At the 12-week follow-up, the average reduction in objectively monitored hot flashes was 57% for clinical hypnosis and 10% for controls.
 Secondary outcomes were significantly improved in the hypnosis group compared with controls at the 12-week follow-up: hot flash-related interference, sleep quality, and treatment satisfaction.

 The researchers concluded that although the mechanism of how clinical hypnosis works is unknown, clinical hypnosis resulted in significant reductions in both subjective self-reported and objectively measured hot flashes and hot flash scores, compared with controls, in postmenopausal women.
 Women in both groups expressed satisfaction with treatment, but women who practiced hypnosis had significantly greater levels of satisfaction.
 No adverse effects were reported, except mild skin irritation for some women from the adhesive used with the monitoring device.

 - Elkins GR, Fisher WI, Johnson AK, et al. Clinical hypnosis in the treatment of postmenopausal hot flashes: a randomized controlled trial.
 Menopause: The Journal of the North American Menopause Society.
-October 22, 2012.
-Epub ahead of print.
+2013;20(3):291-298.